Jane Foster: Marvel Cinematic Universe

 Natalie Portman portrays Jane Foster in media set in the Marvel Cinematic Universe (MCU).
-She makes her first appearance in the live-action film Thor (2011) before making subsequent appearances in the live-action films Thor: The Dark World (2013) and Thor: Love and Thunder (2022), in which she becomes the Mighty Thor.
-Additionally, alternate timeline versions of Foster appear in the live-action film Avengers: Endgame (2019) and the animated Disney+ series What If...?
+She makes her first appearance in the live-action film Thor (2011), before making subsequent appearances in the live-action films Thor: The Dark World (2013), and Thor: Love and Thunder (2022), with the latter seeing her become the Mighty Thor.
+Additionally, alternate timeline variants of Foster appear in the live-action film Avengers: Endgame (2019), and the animated Disney+ series What If...?
 (2021).